nneil/stmbl-notes/firmware-flashing-dfu-windows.md

-# STMBL firmware flashing via USB DFU using ST DfuSe under Windows
+# STMBL firmware flashing under Windows via USB DFU using ST DfuSe
 INCOMPLETE DO NOT USE - DRAFT - MAY BE INCORRECT
 This documents the initial flashing of an "empty" board.
 ## Download
 - Download `f4.bin` (for the LV board) and `f3.bin` (for the HV board) from https://github.com/rene-dev/stmbl/releases
 - Download `DfuSe Utility` from http://www.st.com/en/development-tools/stsw-stm32080.html
 Note that that ST refer to the utility by several different names, and that the use of English in the package is not perfect.
-This package contains the GUI utility as well as the required device driver.
+This package contains the GUI utility (`DfuSeDemo`), a utilty to create DFU files (`Dfu file manager`) as well as the required device driver.
 ## Create DFU File
 Run `Dfu file manager`
 Increment Version
-## Flashing
+## Put board into DFU Mode
-- Short the programming jumper on the board you wish to program (as pictured below), then apply power to that board.
-Once powered up the jumper can be removed.
+- Short the programming jumper on the board you wish to program (as pictured below)
+- Apply power to that board.
+- Once powered up the jumper can be removed.
 Windows Device Manager should show "STM Device in DFU Mode" (0483:DF11)

 - Short the programming jumper on the back of the low voltage board
 ![Screenshot of `STMBL4.1_Low Voltage_Bootloader Jumper pads`](screenshots/STMBL4.1_LV_BL_J.png)